MAVENSDC/cdflib/README.rst

 assumed to be in the chronological order.
 The start and end times should have the proper number of date/time components, corresponding to the epoch's data type.

+##########
+Caveats
+##########

+-This library currently only handles the GZIP compression for both variables and files.
+The other 3 compression types (RLE, HUFF, AHUFF) are not yet supported.
+-This module assumes VXRs list records in order.
+For example the pointer to records 0-100 comes first, followed by 100-200, then 200-300, etc.  While nearly all CDF files have the records in order, there is no requirement for this.
+-The variable type "EPOCH16" is being stored as a np.complex128 type.
+The real component is the first double, and the imaginary component is the second.

 Authors: Bryan Harter, Michael Liu